amclain/soundweb-dissector/README.md

 captures in the `sample_data` directory.
 Ruby can be obtained via the [RubyInstaller](http://rubyinstaller.org/downloads/) for Windows, or [rbenv](https://github.com/sstephenson/rbenv) for Linux.
-If installing on Windows, make sure Ruby is in your [system path](http://www.computerhope.com/issues/ch000549.htm).
+If installing on Windows, make sure the `ruby/bin` directory is in your [system path](http://www.computerhope.com/issues/ch000549.htm).

 Once Ruby is installed, open the [command prompt](http://windows.microsoft.com/en-us/windows-vista/open-a-command-prompt-window) and execute the following commands: